-We at The University of Central Florida work around the clock to provide top quality water to every tap.
-We ask that all our consumers help us protect our water sources, which are the heart of our community, our way of life, and our children's future.
+We at the University of Central Florida work around the clock to provide top quality water to every tap.
+We ask that all of our consumers help us protect our water sources, which are the heart of our community, our way of life, and our children's future.

-We would like you to understand the efforts we continually make to improve the water treatment process and protect our water resources.
-We are committed to insuring the quality of your water.
-If you have any questions or concerns about information provided, please feel free to call us at 407-823-6789.
-UCF's drinking water meets established, acceptable parameters set forth by EPA.
+We are committed to ensuring the quality of your water.
+If you have any questions or concerns about information provided, please feel free to call us at 407-823- 6789.
+UCF's drinking water meets established, acceptable parameters set forth by the EPA.